Xometry, a 'Supply Chain Powerhouse,' Sources Critical Components for Nexa3D's Ultrafast XiP Desktop 3D Printer

 The Nexa3D XiP is the perfect bridge between the convenience and price point of a desktop printer, combined with the efficiency of larger 3D printers.
 By utilizing a more scaled-down version of their LSPc technology, the XiP is the perfect solution for professional users caught in the Additive Manufacturing Gap.
 The XiP, which is now shipping, is well suited to rapidly fabricate prototypes and other production-grade components for applications in the engineering, dental, medical, and education sectors.

 One of the biggest hurdles the Nexa3D team faced was creating a product that had not only the capacity to bridge the additive manufacturing gap, but one with an intuitive, user-friendly design for users unaccustomed to industrial 3D printers.
 Knowing that a typical XiP user might not be as acclimated to the industrial tools, the Nexa3D team designed the XiP so it could be operated with minimal training and maintenance.
-For example, the XiP has an LCD mask, which is rated at 3,000 hours; meaning that it does not have to be replaced until after 3,000 hours of printing after 3,000 hours of printing, it has to be replaced.
+For example, the XiP has an LCD mask, which is rated at 3,000 hours; meaning that it does not have to be replaced until after 3,000 hours of printing.
 The user-friendly design of the XiP enables users to replace this LCD mask with a single-hand tool for fasteners, without having to contend with any complex cables or plugs.

 The XiP’s design is not only compact with an impressive production speed of up to 18cm per hour and generous 4.8L build volume; it was carefully constructed to be environmentally sustainable.
 By ordering aluminum sheet metal and CNC machined parts as well as nylon and molded ABS parts from Xometry, they were able to create one of the most environmentally friendly printers on the market.
 Sustainability is incredibly important to Nexa3D, and it influences all of the design decisions made to produce the XiP and other NXE line printers.
 Moreover, the company is committed to planting 10 trees for every XiP printer sold in an effort to contribute to reforestation efforts across the globe through a partnership with ForestNation.